+You may have come across the term Unified Communications before.
+It is often shortened to Unified Comms and is also sometimes represented by its acronym UC.
 The problem with umbrella terminologies is that they make it harder for people to agree on a specific scope in terms of what is included and what isn’t.
-If you were to run an online search for a UC solution, you would very likely come across a few different flavours of unified communications which won’t help coming up with a specific definition.
+If you were to run an online search for a UC solution, you would likely come across a few different flavours of unified communications that might make it challenging to find a specific definition.
 However, a typical UC solution can offer you a telephone system that is integrated with your other communication tools such as mobile phone, email service, online chats (IM), audio & video conferencing, fax services and various others.

 - Telephone service providers – The providers of traditional telephony or PBX solutions who later added the collaboration part, and used their PSTN connectivity as the key differentiator.

 - Collaboration app providers – The providers of online collaboration apps who later added the PSTN connectivity to their solutions and used their superior ‘online’ expertise (e.g. more user-friendly and collaborative apps) as the differentiator.

 Thank you for reading this post, I hope it helped you in developing a better understanding of cellular networks.
 But sometimes, we need some extra support especially when preparing for a new job, or studying a new topic, or maybe just buying a new phone.
 Whatever you are trying to do, here are some downloads that can help you:

 Students & fresh graduates: If you are just starting, the complexity of the cellular industry can be a bit overwhelming.
 But don’t worry, I have created this FREE ebook so you can familiarise yourself with the basics like 3G, 4G etc. As a next step, check out the latest edition of the same ebook with more details on 4G & 5G networks with diagrams.
 You can then read Mobile Networks Made Easy which explains the network nodes e.g. BTS, MSC, GGSN etc.